-I.24 Allocation of Interest Received
+1.24 Allocation of Interest and Receivable Dividends

 The Authority invests surplus funds for periods varying from overnight to 13 months (with the exception of investments in pooled funds) and the interest is credited to the General Fund, Gwynedd Pension Fund, Welsh Church Fund and other trust funds and joint committees based on the level of their daily balances and the rate of interest earned.
+The dividends from the pooled funds are paid into the General Fund.

-I.25 Borrowing Costs
+1.25 Borrowing Costs